padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/validation_sanitization_encoding.md

 | **3.9** | Verify that the application protects against Local File Inclusion (LFI) or Remote File Inclusion (RFI) attacks. | 1 | 829 |Valid?
 | **3.10** | Verify that the application protects against XPath injection or XML injection attacks. ([C4](https://owasp.org/www-project-proactive-controls/#div-numbering)) | 1 | 643 |Valid

+## Analysis

 ## 4. Memory, String, and Unmanaged Code

-Generally, the following requirements will only apply when the application uses a systems language or unmanaged code.
-As it  won't  be the case, these are marked as 'Not Applicable'.

 | # | Description | ASVS Level | CWE |Valid
 | :---: | :--- | :---: | :---:| :---: |
 | **4.1** | Verify that the application uses memory-safe string, safer memory copy and pointer arithmetic to detect or prevent stack, buffer, or heap overflows. | 2 | 120 |Not Applicable
 | **4.2** | Verify that format strings do not take potentially hostile input, and are constant. | 2 | 134 |Not Applicable
 | **4.3** | Verify that sign, range, and input validation techniques are used to prevent integer overflows. |2 | 190 |Not Applicable

+## Analysis
+Generally, the these requirements will only apply when the application uses a systems language or unmanaged code.
+As it  won't  be the case, these are marked as 'Not Applicable'.

 ## 5. Deserialization Prevention